My first SF short story collection, bringing together new stories and some that have been published between 2008 and

 How to obtain the ebook

 You can download it as a pdf under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International licence then pay what you like (yes, that includes paying nothing).
-If you do feel like contributing to my tea, biscuit and biro fund, use this Paypal button:
+If you do feel like contributing to my tea, biscuit and biro fund, use this button to take you to my Ko-fi page:

 If you’ve read the book, feel free to leave a comment saying why you did or didn’t enjoy it, or linking to your review of it.